Improved simulation of quantum circuits dominated by free fermionic operations: Preliminaries

-Note that the above definition of passive fermionic linear optics is equivalent to the usual one, in which one defines this group as the unitaries of the form $U=\exp(i\sum_{k,l} X_{kl} a_k^\dagger a_l)$, for a Hermitian $n\times n$ matrix $X$.
+We then have the following definitions. \begin{defi}[Passive FLO unitaries $\mathcal{K}$] The subgroup of \emph{passive FLO unitaries} $\mathcal{K}$ consists of all FLO unitaries with a generating matrix $\alpha$ satisfying $\com{\alpha}{\Omega} = 0$. \end{defi} \begin{defi}[Anti-passive FLO unitaries $\mathcal{P}$] The subset of \emph{anti-passive FLO unitaries} $\mathcal{P}$ consists of all FLO unitaries with a generating matrix $\alpha$ satisfying $\acom{\alpha}{\Omega} = 0$. \end{defi} Note that the above definition of passive fermionic linear optics is equivalent to the usual one, in which one defines this group as the unitaries of the form $U=\exp(i\sum_{k,l} X_{kl} a_k^\dagger a_l)$, for a Hermitian $n\times n$ matrix $X$.
 We summarise some properties of the subgroup $\mathcal{K}$ and subset $\mathcal{P}$ in the following lemmas, the proofs of which can be found in Appendix~\ref{app:properties}.

-\begin{lem}[Properties of $\mathcal{K}$] If $U_{t} = \exp{\left(\frac{t}{4}\sum_{ij}\alpha_{ij} \maj{i}\maj{j}\right)}$ is a one parameter group generated by some real antisymmetric matrix $\alpha$, then the following statements are equivalent: \begin{enumerate} \item $U_t \in \mathcal{K}$, $\forall t \in \mathbb{R}$. \item $\Omega\exp\left(t\alpha\right) \Omega^T = \exp{\left(t\alpha\right)} $, $\forall t \in \mathbb{R}$. \item $U_t N U_t^\dagger = N$, $\forall t \in \mathbb{R}$. \item $U_t \ket{0} \propto\ket{0}$, $\forall t \in \mathbb{R}$. \item $\alpha = A\otimes I + B\otimes i\sigma_y$ and the complex matrix $A + iB$ is anti-Hermitian, $(A + iB)^\dagger = -A - iB$. \item $\exp\left(t\alpha\right) = c_t\otimes I + s_t\otimes i\sigma_y$ and the $n\times n$ complex matrices $c_t + i s_t$ are unitary. \end{enumerate} \end{lem}
+\begin{lem}[Properties of $\mathcal{K}$] If $U_{t} = \exp{\left(\frac{t}{4}\sum_{jk}\alpha_{jk} \maj{j}\maj{k}\right)}$ is a one parameter group generated by some real antisymmetric matrix $\alpha$, then the following statements are equivalent: \begin{enumerate} \item $U_t \in \mathcal{K}$, $\forall t \in \mathbb{R}$. \item $\Omega\exp\left(t\alpha\right) \Omega^T = \exp{\left(t\alpha\right)} $, $\forall t \in \mathbb{R}$. \item $U_t N U_t^\dagger = N$, $\forall t \in \mathbb{R}$. \item $U_t \ket{0} \propto\ket{0}$, $\forall t \in \mathbb{R}$. \item $\alpha = A\otimes I + B\otimes i\sigma_y$ and the complex matrix $A + iB$ is anti-Hermitian, $(A + iB)^\dagger = -A - iB$. \item $\exp\left(t\alpha\right) = c_t\otimes I + s_t\otimes i\sigma_y$ and the $n\times n$ complex matrices $c_t + i s_t$ are unitary. \end{enumerate} \end{lem}

-\begin{lem}[Properties of $\mathcal{P}$] If $U_{t} = \exp{\left(\frac{t}{4}\sum_{ij}\beta_{ij} \maj{i}\maj{j}\right)}$ is a one parameter group generated by some real antisymmetric matrix $\beta$, then the following statements are equivalent: \begin{enumerate} \item $U_t \in \mathcal{P}$, $\forall t \in \mathbb{R}$. \item $\Omega \exp\left(t\beta \right)\Omega^{\dagger} = \exp\left(-t\beta \right)$, $\forall t\in\mathbb{R}$. \item $\beta = X\otimes\sigma_x + Z \otimes\sigma_z$ for some real, antisymmetric matrices $X$ and $Z$. \end{enumerate} \end{lem}
+\begin{lem}[Properties of $\mathcal{P}$] If $U_{t} = \exp{\left(\frac{t}{4}\sum_{jk}\beta_{jk} \maj{j}\maj{k}\right)}$ is a one parameter group generated by some real antisymmetric matrix $\beta$, then the following statements are equivalent: \begin{enumerate} \item $U_t \in \mathcal{P}$, $\forall t \in \mathbb{R}$. \item $\Omega \exp\left(t\beta \right)\Omega^{\dagger} = \exp\left(-t\beta \right)$, $\forall t\in\mathbb{R}$. \item $\beta = X\otimes\sigma_x + Z \otimes\sigma_z$ for some real, antisymmetric matrices $X$ and $Z$. \end{enumerate} \end{lem}

 Although anti-passive FLO unitaries do not form a group, using the following result (the proof of which can be found in Appendix~\ref{app:properties}), one can focus on a subset of $\mathcal{P}$ with a group structure.